 (Domains – Parked Domains)

-(How To Create a parked domain)
+(How To Create domain aliases)

-(You can have multiple parked domain names)
+(You can have multiple parked domain names on your existing domain)

 You will be asked to confirm your deletion …

-Your alias will be deleted …
+Your alias will be permanently removed …

-(Confirmation of permanent alias deletion)
+(Confirmation of alias removal)

 (Contact your web host if you get error messages)